nimnathw/economics-with-python/README.md

-# microeconomics-with-python
+# economics-with-python

-A set of questions and solutions to explain microeconomics theory (Undergraduate level)- WIP
+A set of questions and solutions to explain economics theory (Introductory Undergraduate level)- WIP